 Moneyline bets are also popular because they often afford the best chance of a return on your initial wager.
 The payouts aren’t as high as with other bet types, of course, but that’s because there is more of a chance that you’ll hit on a moneyline bet than the others.
-Sportsbooks are in the business of making money, so they offer up more enticing odds with the hope you’ll place a bet on a riskier position.
+Sportsbooks are in the business of making money, so they offer up more enticing sports betting lines with the hope you’ll place a bet on a riskier position.

 What’s the most popular bet for experienced gamblers?